LGBTQ themes in speculative fiction: Television

 Stargate Universe in 2009 became the first space-based science fiction show to feature an openly gay character in its primary cast, which was "Camille Wray" played by Ming-Na.
 Wray was also the first gay character in the franchise and the first primary lesbian Asian-American character on primetime television.
 Wray's storyline featured a committed long-term relationship with her Earth-bound partner Sharon (played by Reiko Aylesworth), the lifelike portrayal of which was very positively received by the lesbian community and press.
 Stargate Universe was cancelled after a two-season run.

 In 2009 the series Warehouse 13 premiered on the Syfy cable network.
 The series later introduced a character named Steve Jinks, played by actor Aaron Ashmore, a gay government agent assigned to assist in the containment of bizarre artifacts.

 In 2010 a cable series prequel to Battlestar Galactica was introduced titled Caprica.
 The series highlighted a world in which same-sex marriage was common.
 One of the central characters named Sam Adama, played by Sasha Roiz, had a husband named Larry, played by Julius Chapple.

 In 2011 the cable station Syfy premiered the series Being Human, an Americanized version of the previously released British series of the same name.
 A lesbian character named Emily Levison, played by actress Alison Louder, was introduced as the sister to one of the main characters.
-That same year the FX cable series American Horror Story highlighted gay ghost couple Chad Warwick and Patrick, played by Zachary Quinto and Teddy Sears.
+That same year, the FX cable series American Horror Story highlighted gay ghost couple Chad Warwick and Patrick, played by Zachary Quinto and Teddy Sears.
 The HBO cable station premiered Game of Thrones, based on the book series of the same name.
 The series included gay couple Renly Baratheon and Loras Tyrell, played by actors Gethin Anthony and Finn Jones.
 MTV also premiered the cable series Teen Wolf that same year.
 One of the characters depicted is an out gay high school lacrosse player named Danny Mahealani, played by Keahu Kahuanui.

+The Expanse series introduced a variety of LGBTQ characters, starting with UN Ambassador Frank Degraaf and his husband Craig Degraaf and later a lesbian couple, Anna and Nono Volovodov.
+The series, adapted from a series of novels of the same name, is also notable for its depiction of polyamorous relationships which became a common practice in the setting as a result of societal, economic, and environmental factors.
+In the episodes "Windmills" and "New Terra", the Expanse introduces James Holden's eight parents from Montana, five men and three women who formed a plural marital union as a way to leverage strict UN laws governing land ownership and reproduction and tax benefits.
+In season 5, it is revealed that Camina Drummer is part of a polyamorous wedding with her crew, with her actress, Cara Gee, describing it as the beginning of a "love relationship...[with] a polyamorous, beautiful, queer family" and says she was thrilled to represent that in the show.